Rose Applications

 come later).

-Create a directory on your filesystem called rose-tutorial
+Create a directory on your filesystem called rose-tutorial:

 mkdir ~/rose-tutorial